lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 .. image:: lxqt-archiver-new.png

 To reload the view of the archive press :kbd:`F5` or :menuselection:`View --> Reload`.
-To view the whole direcotry tree press :kbd:`Control+ Shift +Down arrow` or :menuselection:`View --> Expand`.
+To view the whole directory tree press :kbd:`Control+ Shift +Down arrow` or :menuselection:`View --> Expand`.
 To view just the top level of directory tree press :kbd:`Control + Shift + Up arrow` or :menuselection:`View --> Collapse`.
 To search for files press :kbd:`Control +F` or :menuselection:`View --> Filter`.
 Type what you want to search for in the textbox at the bottom.
 To hide searching press :kbd:`Control+F` or :menuselection:`View --> Filter` again.

 .. image:: lxqt-archiver.png